zwave-js/zwave-js-server/README.md

    From this moment the server knows how to treat commands to/from this client.
 The server can handle multiple clients with different schema versions.

-4. By default the server will use the minimum schema it supports if the `set_api_schema` command is omitted (which is 0 at this time).
+4. By default the server will use the minimum schema it supports (which is 0 at this time) if the `set_api_schema` command is omitted.

 5. If the client sends a schema version which is **out of range**, this will produce an error to the client and in the server's log: